-Latter-day Saint temples are sacred places where members of the church make sacred covenants, received revelation, and seek after God.
-For the past four years, I have had the joy of working as an ordinance worker in the temple; I get to officiate in the ordinances and help those who visit the temple have a good experience.
+Latter-day Saint temples are sacred places where members of the church make sacred covenants, receive revelation, and seek after God.
+For the past eight years, I have had the joy of working as an ordinance worker in the temple; I get to officiate in the ordinances and help those who visit the temple have a good experience.

 I think understanding the perspective of a temple worker can benefit anyone’s time in the temple.
 So, here are six things temple workers want you to know!

 We’re here to help.

 Our number one goal is to help patrons have a positive experience.
 While one of our important jobs is to be stewards of the sacred temple ordinances (more on that later), helping you feel comfortable and connected to God is our highest priority.
 So, don’t be scared to ask for things you may need to have a better temple experience.

 Whether it is sitting in a different place in the endowment room, needing help getting dressed in ceremonial clothing, or even wanting a cup of water, we want to help.
 Don’t be afraid to reach out.